zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 Previously calling `@dog.treats` without `disable_joins` or `@dog.yard` without `disable_joins`
 would raise an error because databases are unable to handle joins across clusters.
-With the `disable_joins` option, Rails will generate multiple select queries to avoid attempting joining across clusters.
+With the `disable_joins` option, Zoisite will generate multiple select queries to avoid attempting joining across clusters.
 For the above association, `@dog.treats` would generate the following SQL: